Salisbury History Walk

 3. Commerce St

-Follow Commerce St past what used to be The Big Vintage and Food Connect, an ethical food distributor that sources produce locally and delivers it to outlets.
+Follow Commerce St past the factories that used to be The Big Vintage and Food Connect, an ethical food distributor that sources produce locally and delivers it to outlets.

 4. Raynham St